j3din00b/genkit-plugins/README.md

 ## Contributing

 Want to contribute to the project?
 That's awesome!
-Head over to our [Contribution Guidelines](https://github.com/TheFireCo/genkit-plugins/blob/main/CONTRIBUTING.md).
+Head over to our [Contribution Guidelines](https://github.com/BloomLabsInc/genkit-plugins/blob/main/CONTRIBUTING.md).

 ## Need support?

 > [!NOTE]
 > This repository depends on Google's Firebase Genkit.
 For issues and questions related to Genkit, please refer to instructions available in [Genkit's repository](https://github.com/firebase/genkit).

-Reach out by opening a discussion on [Github Discussions](https://github.com/TheFireCo/genkit-plugins/discussions).
+Reach out by opening a discussion on [Github Discussions](https://github.com/BloomLabsInc/genkit-plugins/discussions).

 ## Credits

-This repository is proudly maintained by the team at [**The Fire Company**](https://github.com/TheFireCo). 🔥
+This repository is proudly maintained by the team at [**Bloom Labs**](https://github.com/BloomLabsInc). 🔥

 ## Contributors